Are winter tires worth it?

 Many people think because their car has all-wheel drive, or traction control, or anti-lock brakes, that they no longer need to buy winter tires for use when the weather gets cold and snow is likely.
 Those people are wrong.
 Even though all-season tires are about 100 times better than they were 30 years ago, and modern cars have all sorts of systems to optimize traction, you still should change to dedicated winter tires.
-All-season tires just can't compare to "snow" tires when braking, turning or accelerating on low traction surfaces like snow or ice.
+All-season tires just can't compare to 'snow' tires when braking, turning or accelerating on low-traction surfaces such as snow or ice.

-The results of a winter specific tread pattern and soft compound combine to mean far more grip is available for both braking and steering.
+The results of a winter-specific tread pattern and soft compound combine to mean far more grip is available for both braking and steering.
 Often, people only think about the trouble of getting moving in the first place in slippery conditions, but forget about the need for braking and turning.
-The increased grip from winter tires makes the car much more predictable, and therefore safer, for drivers in colder, wetter condition.
+The increased grip from winter tires makes the car much more predictable, and therefore safer, for drivers in colder, wetter conditions.

 While not currently a legal requirement in the US, winter tires are recommended, particularly in northern states.
 Some experts believe a law could come into force in some states in the future, because winter tires are already required in parts of Canada and for many European countries.
 Winter tires are easily identified by a special ‘snowflake’ or ‘snowy mountain top’ icon stamped into the sidewall.

-Winter tires are fantastic during the colder months, but they are not really suited for the summer, and will wear quickly.
-Summer tires, or all-seasons, will perform much better when the temperatures are warmer and the roads are dry.
+Can winter tires be used all year?
+Winter tires are fantastic during the colder months, but they are not really suited for the summer and will wear quickly.
+Summer tires, or 'all-seasons', will perform much better when the temperatures are warmer and the roads are dry.
 Save your sticky performance tires, and fancy alloy wheels for the summer, and parts of spring and fall.
 If you live in an area where the temps get below freezing often in winter months, the best thing to do is buy a dedicated set of wheels for the winter and mount winter tires to them.
 This may seem like an unnecessary expense, but a set of used steel wheels that fit your car is probably less than the cost of paying a tire shop to swap the tires on the rims, and back off again, for one year of winter driving.

 It only takes a small amount of snow on the ground to pack an all-season tire to the point where it has no traction, like the one in the picture at left.